celestino/components/README.md

 ###Requests
 Most of the implementations are strongly closed.
-This could be opened if the reason does increase the usability for everybody.
+They could be opened if the reason does increase the usability for everybody.
 Project specific requests may be rejected.

 ###License
-The files in this archive are released under the new BSD license.
+The files in this archive are released under the BSD-2-Clause license.
 You can find a copy of this [license](http://brickoo.com/#license) in the LICENSE file included.